Dennis Cohoon

-Dennis M. Cohoon (born March 29, 1953) is the Iowa State Representative from the 87th District.
-He has served in the Iowa House of Representatives since 1987.
+Dennis M. Cohoon (born March 29, 1953) is an American politician who served as an Iowa State Representative from 1987 to 2023 representing several different seats in Burlington.

 Education

 Cohoon graduated from Burlington High School in 1971.
 After graduating high school, he attended Southeastern Community College where he earned an associate degree in business.
 He received his BA in business administration and business education with minors in special education and psychology from Iowa Wesleyan College.
 He has also done graduate work in special education at the University of Iowa.